Thought-Parameters-LLC/electrical-contractor/README.md

 4. Select the directory you want to use for your Github Pages site.
 5. Click "Save".

-## Conclusion

-This project is a simple website for a fictional electrical contracting company called Thought Electric, Inc.  It is a personal project created by Thought Parameters to showcase development skills.
-It is hosted on Github Pages and is open source.

 ## Contributing

 If you would like to contribute to this project, please fork the project and submit a pull request.
 Please make sure that your pull request includes a description of the changes you made and why you made them.
 Also, please make sure that your pull request is formatted according to the [Github Pull Request Template](https://github.com/blog/2119-add-a-codemod-comment-to-your-pull-request).